Installing the Staykey Home Assistant Plugin

 - Go to Settings → System → Logs

-- Look for entries showing events being sent or any errors
+- Look for entries showing connection status, events being sent, or any errors

 Source code